The Night (Morphine album)

 The Night is the fifth and final studio album by the alternative rock band Morphine, released in 2000 via DreamWorks.
 The album expands the band's sound beyond their usual arrangements of previous albums (bass, saxophone and drums), introducing acoustic guitars, organs, strings and female backing vocals.

 The album peaked at No. 137 on the Billboard 200.

 Production

-Jerome Deupree, the band's original drummer, who had previously quit due to health problems, rejoined as a guest playing alongside Billy Conway, according to credits listed in the CD booklet, thus making The Night Morphine's first album recorded as a quartet rather than a trio.
-Recording sessions for the album were completed shortly before the sudden July 1999 death of bass player and lead singer Mark Sandman; Conway and saxophonist Dana Colley oversaw the final mixing process.
-The band spent two years working on the album in Sandman's Cambridge home studio.
+Jerome Deupree, the band's original drummer, who had previously quit due to health problems, rejoined and played alongside Billy Conway, according to credits listed in the CD booklet.
+The Night was thus Morphine's first album recorded as a quartet rather than a trio.

+The band recorded the album over two years in the Cambridge, Massachusetts, home studio of singer-bassist Mark Sandman.
+Several guest musicians appeared, most of whom were associated with the improvising ensemble Club d'Elf with whom Sandman collaborated occasionally in the late 1990s.

+Recording sessions for the album were completed shortly before Sandman's sudden July 1999 death.
+Sandman and saxophonist Dana Colley oversaw the final mixing process.